1) Of Armenian heritage (at least one grandparent must be fully Armenian).

 Exceptions are not made to our age criteria since we offer a very broad 11-year window.
 Older volunteers, even of non-Armenian descent, can come to Armenia and volunteer with our sister organization, the Armenian Volunteer Corps

 Birthright Armenia participants are not allowed to travel outside Armenia during the first four months of their service.
 After four months of volunteering, participants get two weeks of vacation.
 After eight months of volunteering, they get another two weeks of vacation.
 Participants can leave the country during vacation.

 Of course!
 While being able to speak Armenian is certainly a plus, it is not a requirement for participation.

 In some instances, it’s possible to volunteer with another partner organization either before or after volunteering with Birthright Armenia, while receiving credit for the weeks volunteered with our partner.
-Such organizations are the Youth Corps Programs (AYF Youth Corps), the Diaspora-Armenia Connexion (DAC), Land and Culture Organization (LCO), and others.
+Such organizations are the Youth Corps Programs (AYF Youth Corps), the Diaspora-Armenia Connexion (DAC) and others.
 Please contact us to see if your organization qualifies.

 Yes, our driver will pick you up at Zvartnots airport in Yerevan.

 Yes, you can reach out to the staff via visit, phone or e-mail.

 Yes, we can provide you with references upon request.

 Yes, we organize various cultural events, such as museum visits, group attendance to different concerts, dance performances, etc. Also, we encourage volunteers to plan their own cultural program.